Ashburton, New Zealand: Notable buildings

-War memorial

 The Ashburton war memorial is a square obelisk and was unveiled on 4 June 1928.

 Sport and recreation

 Aquatic centre

-A new aquatic centre was opened in Ashburton in May 2015.
+A new aquatic centre was opened in Ashburton in May 2015, named as the EA Networks Centre.
 There are four indoor swimming pools within an 8000 square metre building.
 There are also four indoor courts and two outdoor courts and a gym.
 The facility is operated by the Ashburton District Council.
 The facility cost $30 million to develop and was designed by architects Warren & Mahoney.

 Clubs

 The Ashburton Club and Mutual School of Arts (MSA) was founded in 1885.
 The MSA is a member of the NZ Chartered Clubs Association and is located in the central town.
 The club itself currently has around 4,000 members on its records.

 Golf courses

 Ashburton is home to two golf courses.
-The Ashburton Golf Course is an 18 hole golf course which was established in 1895.
-The Tinwald Golf Club has an 18 hole course in the suburb of Tinwald.
+The Ashburton Golf Course is an 18-hole golf course which was established in 1895.
+The Tinwald Golf Club has an 18-hole course in the suburb of Tinwald.
 It was built in 1967.